 Imagine it.
 No more morning madness trying to get out of the house.
 Goodbye to nighttime standoffs going to bed later and later.
-Wouldn’t it be wonderful if your child avoids melting down, enjoys going to museums, drinks liquids when sick, and even cooperates with chores?
+Wouldn’t it be wonderful if your child avoids melting down, enjoys going to museums, and even cooperates with chores?

 I get it.
 I’ve been there… many times.

 But yelling is exhausting for the parents, stressful for the kids, and doesn’t create a positive family environment.

 Even though my children are grown and living on their own, I distinctly recall those frustrating everyday moments.
 The arguments, power struggles, screams, and tears.
 You name it, it wasn’t fun for anyone.